Best time to visit the Dominican Republic

 A. The Dominican Republic has both a wet and a dry season though neither are extreme and – like many Caribbean islands – enjoys year-round sunshine.
 The dry season runs from December to April with temperatures averaging 28 °C and minimal rainfall (less than 7cm in a month).

 In December you can expect an average of seven hours of daily sunshine, rising to nine hours in April.
 The “wet” season officially begins towards the end of April and finishes in November.
-However, this can actually be a good time to visit.

 Hurricane season in the Dominican Republic